Skip to main content

 73 mentions Positive Neutral Negative

-The story in the game is widely criticized for being generic, poorly written, and lacking depth, with many players noting a heavy reliance on repetitive fetch and kill quests.
-While some appreciate the initial setup of the protagonist's journey, the overall narrative progression is described as dull and unengaging, often feeling like a grind rather than an immersive experience.
-Additionally, the game suffers from a lack of meaningful side quests and character development, leading to a disappointing storytelling experience.
+The story in the game is widely criticized for being generic, poorly written, and lacking depth, with many players noting a heavy reliance on fetch and kill quests that contribute to a tedious experience.
+While some appreciate the initial setup of the protagonist's journey, the overall narrative progression is described as slow and unengaging, with minimal character development and a lack of meaningful side quests.
+Many reviewers express disappointment in the game's failure to effectively utilize its Greek mythology setting, resulting in a bland and uninspired storyline.

 • “The story progression for the first 3 hours of the game is slow but nice.”